Photography by Kawika Chetron

 Ginero stares at me through the thick glass, and the lines on his forehead stretch wide with worry.
-I want to put him at ease and smile, but admit to myself that part of me wants to break through and strangle the thirteen-year-old boy he once was.
-I notice his manicured hands, and compare them to my splitting thumbs and my septic calluses, and for a second, I feel happy that he is here.
-Happy that he about to experience real work for the first time in his life.
-Until I remember that he will be worked to death like the rest of us, and no matter what a boy does to his father, it is never a good thing to contemplate the death of your child.
+I want to put him at ease and smile, but admit to myself part of me wants to break through and strangle the 13-year-old boy he once was.
+I notice his manicured hands, and compare them to my splitting thumbs and my septic calluses, and for a second, I feel happy he is here.
+Happy he about to experience real work for the first time in his life.
+Until I remember he will be worked to death like the rest of us, and no matter what a boy does to his father, it is never a good thing to contemplate the death of your child.

 We stare like this for a while, eyes darting from the floor to each other, to the other prisoners, until it is our turn to meet at one of the four visitor booths for our ten minute conversation.
 When we are face to face, no glass between us, I see he looks like Jean.
 Her chin, her eyes.

 He purses his lips, and frowns.
 "I'm so sorry."